 We’re committed to a clear and straightforward application process so our customers understand their loans.
 To learn more about the lending process, review the information below.
 You can also complete the My FirstHome® interactive learning experience, developed specifically for first-time buyers.

 The mortgage application process

-- Property information : Estimated purchase price and down payment amount (if buying) or estimated property value and loan amount (if refinancing).
+- Estimated purchase price and down payment (if buying)

 Video - The loan application process